Tony La Russa: Chicago White Sox (1979–1986)

 La Russa credits Loren Babe and Paul Richards of the White Sox organization for helping him to become a manager.
 The White Sox gave La Russa his first managerial opportunity in 1978 by naming him skipper of their Double-A affiliate, the Knoxville Sox of the Southern League.
 La Russa spent a half-season at Knoxville before being promoted to the White Sox coaching staff when owner Bill Veeck changed managers from Bob Lemon to Larry Doby.
 Doby was fired at the end of the season; Don Kessinger, former star shortstop of the crosstown Cubs, was named the White Sox' player-manager for 1979, and La Russa was named manager of the Triple-A Iowa Oaks of the American Association, choosing to manage in the minors after the White Sox had offered him his same major league coaching role.

 The White Sox fired Kessinger with a 46–60 record two-thirds of the way through the 1979 season and replaced him with La Russa.
 The White Sox played .500 baseball (27–27) for the rest of the 1979 campaign.
 LaRussa, at 34, was the youngest manager in the major leagues.
-He credits Paul Richards with first inspiring him to believe he could succeed as a major league manager.
 La Russa was named American League Manager of the Year in 1983, when his club won the AL West but fell to the Baltimore Orioles in the American League Championship Series.

 The White Sox fired La Russa after the club got off to a 26–38 start in 1986.
-In 1986, General Manager Roland Hemond, who had hired La Russa as White Sox Manager, was replaced by the White Sox' broadcaster Ken Harrelson as general manager.
+In 1986, general manager Roland Hemond, who had hired La Russa as White Sox manager, was replaced by the White Sox' broadcaster Ken Harrelson as general manager.
 Harrelson then fired both La Russa and coach Dave Duncan during the season.
 Ironically, Harrelson and La Russa were teammates at Binghamton in 1962.
 In later years, White Sox Owner Jerry Reinsdorf expressed regret for allowing La Russa to be fired.
-He finished his White Sox career with a 522–510 regular season record and a 1–3 postseason record.
-Decades later, Hemond would say of La Russa: “Tony La Russa is one of the most brilliant managers that I ever encountered in my baseball career.
-He saw things other people didn’t see.
+La Russa finished his first White Sox career with a 522–510 regular season record and a 1–3 postseason record, but added another 156–134 record in 2021–2022.
+Decades later, Hemond said of La Russa: "Tony La Russa is one of the most brilliant managers that I ever encountered in my baseball career.
+He saw things other people didn't see.
 There were some managers who thought he was out of line with what he was trying to do, but later on they had to respect him because it was working.
-There’s no question he changed the way the game is played.”
+There's no question he changed the way the game is played."
 La Russa is also commonly credited for the advent of the modern specialized bullpen.